‘Death his religion – Blood his lust!’

 Best of all is his relationship with Igor (Jack Spencer), the obligatory church hunchback.
 His treatment of the hunchback is perversely manipulative.
 But, sadism aside, he needs Igor, and he knows it.
 Guru lectures the sweetly innocent Igor in a beautifully mad moment: “I can say anything to you, you ignorant bastard, and you just smile… maybe God knew how desolate and forsaken this place was when he gave you to me to talk to… to keep me from going out of my mind.
 What a beautiful smile, it’s all you really have, isn’t it?”
 His words are cruel and made me feel rather ill, but there is something oddly touching about the scene.
 It’s stuff like this that makes Milligan’s films far more interesting than your average exploitation picture.

 Guru was shot and cut in the chaotic matter you would expect from Andy Milligan.
 The camera wobbles around all over the place.
-The edits are abrupt and without any acknowledgment of continuity.
+The edits are abrupt and without any acknowledgement of continuity.
 Actors jump between different parts of the set as the shot moves to the next.
-While not as exhilarating as Milligan’s best, there is still an energy in Guru that is undeniable.
+While not as exhilarating as Milligan’s best, there is still energy in Guru that is undeniable.

 Though the poster screams that Guru is “A GORY TALE OF TERROR!” shot in “BLOOD DRIPPING COLOR”, it is very tame.
 The film ends in a bluster of poorly executed violence, but other than its manic conclusion there is little bloodletting.
 There is, however, one extended scene of torture spliced in out of nowhere that is fantastic in its ineptitude.
 Mannequin hands go flying, ping-pong ball eyes are stabbed, and a head is awkwardly decapitated.
 It’s great.